Other spellings: Itzikovitz, Itsykovich, Ichikovitz, Ichikovich, Itzikowitz, Echikovitz,

 - The three children of Bentzl/Ben Kovitz and Libka/Libby Berk:

 - Dovid Mendel Itzikovich, later David Kovitz, was born in Trashkun on 22 July 1921.
 He came to Canada as a child in 1927.
-He married Muriel Libin, who was born on 20 February 1926.
+In 1945 he married Muriel Libin, who was born on 20 February 1926 in Calgary, Alberta, Canada.
 They had three children.
-David died on 26 February 1992 in Calgary, Alberta, Canada.
-Muriel died on 30 May 2021 in Vancouver, Canada.
+David died on 26 February 1992 in Calgary.
+Muriel died on 30 May 2021 in Vancouver, British Columbia, Canada.